 Once you’ve formed your new Arizona LLC, you’ll be able to focus on what matters: growing your business.
 This guide simplifies LLC formation so that you can start serving customers as quickly as possible.

 In Arizona, forming an LLC requires registering your new business with the Arizona Corporation Commission.
 This process enters your new company into the public record and provides the information necessary for the state to communicate with and regulate your new company.
-Before you file your Articles of Organization, you’ll need to choose a statutory agent to interact with the government.
+Before you file your Articles of Organization, you’ll need to choose a statutory agent to receive legal notices and official correspondence from the state.

 There’s no need to feel overwhelmed by these requirements.
-Below, we’ll break everything down into six simple steps.
+Below, we’ll break everything down into six simple steps and show you how our services can help you along the way.
 By taking care of each component, you’ll have your new LLC in no time.

 Choosing a name is the first step on your LLC formation journey.
 Selecting the perfect business name is more than just branding.
 Without a distinct name, the Arizona Corporation Commission won’t let you register your business.
 As a result, you’ll need to decide what to call your company before forming your LLC and submitting the necessary paperwork.
 Otherwise, you might have to start over.

 Unfortunately, you can’t just choose the first name that pops into your mind.
-You’ll have to consider two official requirements when picking your LLC’s name:
+You’ll have to consider the official requirements when picking your LLC’s name:

 - Your LLC’s official name must be unique in the state of Arizona.
 If a business is already using the name you prefer, you’ll need to go with another option.
-To check if a name is available, use the Corporation Commission’s business entities search.
+To check if a name is available, see our Arizona Business Entity Search page.
 You can also consult a more specific list of statutory naming requirements to ensure your chosen name satisfies Arizona state standards (including what words can and can’t be included).

 - The final words of your company name must be some form of the phrase “LLC.”
 You have plenty of options to meet this requirement.
 For example, you can spell out “limited liability company” or write out “limited company” instead.
 Alternatively, you can go with the standard “LLC” or punctuate it formally as “L.L.C.”
 However you choose to write it, the phrase must come at the very end of your company name (e.g., “Arizona Athletics, L.L.C.”).

 Once you select a name, consider reserving it so that nobody takes it before you form your business.
-To do this, you’ll need to complete an Application to Reserve Limited Liability Company Name, which will save your chosen name for 120 days.
+To do this, you can use our business name reservation service, which will save your chosen name for 120 days.
 Within that window, you’ll have enough time to file your Articles of Organization and form your LLC.

-When choosing a name, you might also want to take a few other considerations into account.
+When conducting your Arizona business search, you might also want to take a few other considerations into account.
 For example, you may want to check to see if your desired domain name is available.
 For example, if “ArthursAppliances.com” is already taken, Arthur might want to come up with another name, even if “Arthur’s Appliances, LLC” is available as a business name with the Arizona Corporation Commission.
 While you can always go with a “.net” or “.co” option, there’s nothing like getting the “.com” top-level domain to give your business legitimacy and recognition.

-You should also check to see if social media handles are available.
-Many businesses market on platforms like Facebook, Instagram, and Pinterest, so snagging the appropriate social media names is crucial for effective online marketing.
+You can also check to see if social media handles are available.
+Many businesses market on platforms like Facebook, Instagram, and Pinterest, so snagging the appropriate social media names is important for effective online marketing.

-Note that you should also do this if you are interested in using a DBA or “Doing Business As.”
+Note that you should also do this if you are interested in using a DBA or “Doing Business As” name in Arizona.
 A DBA is another name to use for your business.
 This will also need to be registered via the Secretary of State’s website.

-Consistent with other states, Arizona requires new LLCs to designate a statutory agent as part of the business formation process.
+Consistent with other states, New LLCs are required to designate an Arizona statutory agent as part of the business formation process.
 Many states call this party a “registered agent.”
 You’ll need to list your statutory agent and their address on your Articles of Organization.

-The primary purpose of a statutory agent is to communicate with the Arizona Corporation Commission and receive documents related to legal proceedings on behalf of your business.
-If your business is subpoenaed or sued, the state of Arizona must know how to get the paperwork to your LLC’s leadership.
+The primary purpose of a statutory agent is to receive documents related to legal proceedings on behalf of your business.
+If your business is subpoenaed or sued, you must have someone available to receive the paperwork and relay it to your LLC’s leadership.

 A statutory agent might be a person or business entity, but they must have a registered office address in the state of Arizona.
 This address cannot be a P.O. box because process servers usually deliver legal documents in person — you’ll need to designate a physical address where the agent can receive essential paperwork.
 Additionally, your chosen statutory agent must accept the appointment in writing by completing a Statutory Agent Acceptance form, which you will submit along with the Articles of Organization.

-Working with a designated statutory agent like ZenBusiness also enables you to keep your primary office outside the state of Arizona.
+Working with a designated statutory agent service like ours also enables you to keep your primary office outside the state of Arizona.
 If your headquarters is in California, Nevada, or elsewhere, you’ll need to work with a third party with an in-state business address.

 There’s an additional benefit if you’re an Arizona LLC owner: All but two counties in Arizona require you to meet a publication requirement when forming your LLC (more on that below).
-When you use ZenBusiness as your statutory agent, our Arizona office is located in one of the two counties that don’t require publication, meaning you avoid the hassle and costs of the state’s publication requirement.
+When you use our statutory agent service, our Arizona office is located in one of the two counties that don’t require publication, meaning you avoid the hassle and costs of the state’s publication requirement.

-Even if your offices are within Arizona state limits, working with a statutory agent prevents you from needing to constantly amend your Articles of Organization with your new address each time you move.
+Even if your offices are within Arizona state limits, working with a statutory agent prevents you from needing to constantly amend the registered agent address in your Articles of Organization each time you move.
 Instead, you can keep your statutory agent’s address on file.

-Accordingly, many business owners decide to hire an outside statutory agent service who can receive paperwork on their LLC’s behalf.
-Working with a designated agent is quite affordable and prevents future headaches while ensuring your business remains in good standing.
+Accordingly, many business owners decide to hire an outside statutory agent service that can receive paperwork on their LLC’s behalf.
+Working with a statutory/registered agent service like ours is quite affordable and prevents future headaches while ensuring your business remains in good standing.

 If you’ve already listed yourself as your business’s statutory agent and want to start working with a professional instead, you’ll need to file an LLC Statement of Change of Principal Address or Statutory Agent with the Arizona Corporation Commission.
-Luckily, the change request is just $5 for Arizona LLCs.
+Luckily, there’s only a small fee for the change request for Arizona LLCs.

 Step 3: File Arizona Articles of Organization

-You’ll need to file your Articles of Organization online (you’ll need to create an eCorp account first) with the Arizona Corporation Commission and pay a fee of $50.
-You can also submit your Articles of Organization on a paper form — the cost is also $50, but you’ll also need to include a cover sheet, the Statutory Agent Acceptance form, and one form if your LLC will be member-managed, a different form if it will be manager-managed (more on that below).
-For expedited processing, add another $35.
+You’ll need to file your Articles of Organization online (you’ll need to create an eCorp account first) with the Arizona Corporation Commission and pay a fee.
+You can also submit your Articles of Organization on a paper form — the cost is the same, but you’ll also need to include a cover sheet, the Statutory Agent Acceptance form, and one form if your LLC will be member-managed or a different form if it will be manager-managed (more on that below).

 If you want to mail your Articles of Organization to the Arizona Corporation Commission, send your filled-out form and a check to the following address: